JohnsonKamanga/MundaWanga/README.md

 # Application Idea
-A farm records management application that is to be used by farmers to keep track of the records.
+This was a school project for a software engineer course.
+It is a farm records management application that is to be used by farmers to keep track of their finances and records.

 # Key features
 - Dynamic record creation which allows farmers to create record schemas on the application that match their existing records